 As announced by the Chemicals and Fertilizers Ministry, an E-waste recycling unit is to be established in Bengaluru in full swing.
 It would be India’s first such recycling unit in the government sector.
 This project is in alignment with the Swachh Bharat Abhiyan drive.

-Considering the fact that E-waste generation in India is estimated to be in tonnes, therefore a need for recycling units deems a necessity and this idea to set up recycling unit in Bengaluru is worth an applaud.
+Considering the fact that E-waste generation in India is estimated to be in tonnes, therefore the need for recycling units deems a necessity and this idea to set up a recycling unit in Bengaluru is worth an applause.

 E-waste disposal is being a critical issue in recent times and hence needs due attention in terms of sustainability.
 It is worthy of praise as India is progressing towards proper management of E-waste, and the recycling unit that is soon to be established in Bengaluru is a stepping stone that will unfold greater avenues and would create job opportunities.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.